vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

       </div>
     </div>

 As you can see Jinja2 offers the ability to use if statements within the template.
-In the above example if we are in edit mode `data['edit']` will be `True` and the form will be prefilled with the value of `data['monitor']['data']['host']`.
+In the above example if we are in edit mode `data['edit']` will be `True` and the form will be pre-filled with the value of `data['monitor']['data']['host']`.
 When generating the edit page in flask, the main web application will lookup the existing monitors information and store it within the dictionary `data['monitor']`.

 The below is an example of what data is in an `http-keyword` monitor.